In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 Enable Modern Authentication

-Older authentication methods may cause repeated login prompts.
+Older authentication methods can cause repeated login prompts.

 Repair Outlook Installation

-Clearing saved credentials and re-entering the correct password usually fixes the issue.
+Clearing saved credentials and re-entering the password usually resolves the issue instantly.

 Frequently Asked Questions